merenlab/merenlab.org/courses/PFLS/index.md

 cd ~/github

 ## now create a new project directory, which will keep
-## all our files that will be a part of this projet.
+## all our files that will be a part of this project.
 ## I will call it PFLS so you can store your exercises
 ## in it:
 mkdir PFLS && cd PFLS